irajeshegde/TCP-chat/README.md

 # TCP-chat
 Sending message from both client and server using socket programming.
+Compile and run object files in two terminal windows.